About the Journal

 Disclosure and Conflicts of Interest

-All authors should disclose in their manuscript any financial or other substantive conflict of interest that might be construed to influence the results or interpretation of their manuscript (statement: doc, pdf).
-All sources of financial support for the project should be disclosed in statement (doc, pdf).
+All authors should disclose in their manuscript any financial or other substantive conflict of interest that might be construed to influence the results or interpretation of their manuscript (statement - login request: doc, pdf).
+All sources of financial support for the project should be disclosed in statement (login request): doc, pdf.

 Fundamental errors in published works